LionelDraghi/ArchiCheck/docs/languages_concepts.md

 [Here is a tutorial on Java packages](https://docs.oracle.com/javase/tutorial/java/package/packages.html)

+### Fully qualified name

+> [!IMPORTANT]
+> Detection of visibility through Java fully qualified name is not done in that version ("import" is not mandatory in Java to use classes...)

+### Compilation Unit

 According to Java standards and common Java practices, every class stands in its own source file.
 However, it is possible to have multiple classes in a single file, provided that there is only one public.
 All the top-level non-public types will be package private.

 Processing private classes is by definition of no interest for Acc, so there is no problem in exiting here.

- On the other hand, it is possible to import the public nested classes of an enclosing class. sure what can be the consequences of processing such an , but not processing nested classes in this parser. anyway, as it would be costly in time processing, and raise far more complex the lexer, I don't intend to change this code for now.
+On the other hand, it is possible to import the public nested classes of an enclosing class.
+Not sure what can be the consequences of not processing nested classes in this parser.
+Anyway, as it would be costly in time processing, and raise far more complex the lexer, I don't intend to change this code for now.

 ## 5. Limitations Overview